OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ### **STEP 8**: DDL Replication.

-Objective:
+## Objectives

-In this lab we will perform few DML and DDL operations on source pdb and check if those operations are properly replicated to target database.
+In this lab we will perform a few DML and DDL operations on source pdb and check if those operations are properly replicated to target database.

 Prerequisite: Source and target database should be in sync.
-Extract, pump and replicat should be up and running.
+Extract, Pump and Replicat should be up and running.

 -   Logon to OGGOOW181 and OGGOOW182 pdbs using SOE user.